augustinh22/msc_markdown/source/03_AppliedExample.md

 During the course of this work, some individuals at \acs{ZGIS} expressed interest in a \ac{GUI} for using this download script.
 The decision was made to implement the script as a \acs{QGIS} plugin with an interface designed using Qt (*see* \autoref{fig:s2_downloader}).
 The download script used in this thesis was modified to search and download Sentinel-1 and -2 data from multiple hubs, allow manual manipulation of search results from the hub and enable individual granule extraction from older Sentinel-2 product file structures.
 At the time of writing, the current hubs include: Copernicus Open Access Hub; **list more**.

-The intention is to keep improving the code base, as well as integrating Sentinel-3 search and downloads.
+The intention is to keep improving the code base, as well as integrating Sentinel-3 searches and downloads.
 The actual code is not provided here, but it is based on the code in \autoref{lst:download}.
 The code is, however, freely and openly available at: <https://github.com/augustinh22/SentinelDownloader>

 ![The query user-interface for the \acs{QGIS} plugin to search and download Sentinel-1 and -2 data from multiple hubs.
 Author's illustration. \label{fig:s2_downloader}](source/figures/sentineldownloader_gui.png)

 ### Formatting data for SIAM™

+\graffito{Resample, convert 8-bit and stack.}

-Following complete and successful download, the necessary bands from each newly acquired Sentinel-2 image are automatically re-formatted. \acs{SIAM}™ is sensor independent, but input data format requirements are based on Landsat for high-resolution data.
-Six bands, blue, green, red, near infrared and two medium infrared bands are used (i.e. 2, 3, 4, 8, 11, 12).
-Bands 11 and 12 are resampled from 20m pixels to 10m using SciPy.
-Sentinel-2's MSI does not collect a thermal band, so a constant is used to ignore thermal decision rules in \acs{SIAM}™.
+Following complete and successful download, the necessary bands from each newly acquired Sentinel-2 scene are automatically re-formatted. \acs{SIAM}™ is sensor independent, but input data format requirements are based on Landsat for high-resolution data.
+Six bands (blue, green, red, near infrared and two medium infrared bands) are used (i.e. 2, 3, 4, 8, 11, 12).
+Scipy resamples bands 11 and 12 from 20\acs{m} pixels to 10\ac{m}.
+Sentinel-2's \acs{MSI} does not capture any thermal band, so a constant is used to ignore thermal decision rules in \acs{SIAM}™.
 Based on the assumption that pixels with a value of 0 in any of the input bands contain no data and not a measured value of 0 (see discussion), a no-data mask is generated.
-Finally, the six Sentinel-2 bands of \ac{ToA} reflectance values are converted to an 8-bit range, stacked in ascending order and saved in the ENVI data format for \acs{SIAM}™ using \acs{GDAL}.
+Finally, using \acs{GDAL}, the six Sentinel-2 bands of \ac{ToA} reflectance values are converted to an 8-bit range, stacked in ascending order and saved in the \acs{ENVI} software data format required for \acs{SIAM}™.

 ### SIAM™: generating information layers

-Automated generation of four semi-concept granularities (i.e. 18, 33, 48 and 96 semi-concepts) and four additional information layers has been implemented.
-The additional layers are: (1) binary vegetation mask based on vegetation-related semi-concepts; (2) pentanary haze mask, a discretised continuous sub192 symbolic variable; (3) ratio greenness index, i.e. (NIR / R) + (NIR / MIR1) – (Vis / MIR1) (Baraldi et al., 2010b; Baraldi, 2018); and (4) panchromatic brightness image, a linear combination of all multi-spectral input bands.
-Processing of each Sentinel-2 image takes approximately 5-6 minutes.
+Four semi-concept granularities (i.e. 18, 33, 48 and 96 semi-concepts) and four additional information layers are automatically generated.
+The additional informations layers included in the applied example include a:

+  (1) binary vegetation mask based on vegetation-related semi-concepts;
+  (2) pentanary haze mask, a discretised continuous symbolic variable;
+  (3) ratio greenness index, i.e. (\acs{NIR} / red) + (\acs{NIR} / \acs{MIR}1) – (red / \acs{MIR}1) [@baraldiAutomaticSpectralRuleBasedPreliminary2010; @baraldiSatelliteImageAutomatic2018];
+  (4) panchromatic brightness image, a linear combination of all multi-spectral input bands.

+Processing of each Sentinel-2 scene takes approximately 4-5 minutes.

+**include screenshot**

 ### ODC: indexing images and information layers

+**include workflow diagram from https://datacube-core.readthedocs.io/en/latest/ops/overview.html**

-A product description needs to be defined in the ODC implementation database to index data.
+A product description needs to be defined in the \ac{ODC} implementation database to index data.
 Indexing links to externally stored data and is backed by PostgreSQL.
 Product descriptions identify metadata common to all datasets of that product (Geoscience Australia, CSIRO, & NCI, 2017b) and only need to be defined once.

 Metadata necessary for indexing is automatically generated for each dataset.
-This has been implemented for Sentinel-2 and \acs{SIAM}™ generated information layers by modifying existing Python scripts provided by ODC.
+This has been implemented for Sentinel-2 and \acs{SIAM}™ generated information layers by modifying existing Python scripts provided by the \ac{ODC} initiative.
 This metadata includes spatio-temporal data extents, data format, projection, bands/layers, file paths relative to the metadata, and more.
 A copy of the source Sentinel-2 dataset’s metadata is included the information layer metadata to document provenance.
-Once metadata has been generated, indexing automatically follows using a Python script and the data cube’s API.
+Once metadata has been generated, indexing automatically follows using a Python script and the data cube’s \ac{API}.

 The processing of indexing datasets requires that a product already be defined, which only needs to happen once.
 Then, metadata is automatically generated using a Python script, which includes the location and properties of the \ac{EO} data.
 While ingestion generates its own data storage as NetCDF files.
 In both cases, the logical view offered to the user is a multi-dimensional data cube

-### ODC: Ingesting information layers
+### ODC: ingesting information layers

 Once data has been indexed, it can be ingested, meaning automated tiling of an indexed product into NetCDF files for more efficient access, creating a gridded time-series data cube (Geoscience Australia, CSIRO, & NCI, 2017c).
 The data cube API automatically creates a new product description, re-projects the data if necessary, tiles them accordingly, creates the necessary metadata and indexes them, with automatic checks to avoid duplication.

-In this implementation, automated ingestion of information layers in 100km2 tiles (10km by 10km by one time-step) occurs, keeping the original projection (i.e. UTM zone 37N, EPSG: 32637).
-At the time of writing, 58,477 tiles of ingested information layers have been created, a total of 144 GB.
+In this implementation, automated ingestion of information layers in 100\acs{km}² tiles (10\acs{km} by 10\acs{km} by one time-step) occurs, keeping the original projection (i.e. \acs{UTM} zone 37N, \ac{EPSG}: 32637).
+At the time of writing, **58,477** tiles of ingested information layers have been created, a total of approximately 144\acs{GB}.

 ## ODC: Python API

-Once data has been indexed and ingested, they can be accessed using a Python API (Geoscience Australia, CSIRO, & NCI, 2017a).
-This API retrieves data from a given indexed or ingested product for a defined spatio-temporal extent as a Dataset object from the xarray Python package.
+Once data has been indexed and ingested, they can be accessed using a Python \ac{API} (Geoscience Australia, CSIRO, & NCI, 2017a).
+This \ac{API} retrieves data from a given indexed or ingested product for a defined spatio-temporal extent as a *Dataset* object from the *xarray* Python package.
 This Python object is a multi-dimensional, in memory, array with dimension names and is used for further analysis (e.g. in Jupyter notebooks).

-## Jupyter Notebook: ad-hoc queries
+## Jupyter notebook: ad-hoc queries

-- Include screenshots
+The Jupyter notebook used to query the cube and produce results is largely based on code blocks that exist in other \ac{ODC} Jupyter notebook examples, freely and openly available from **thing** at **http://github**.

-## Indicator development
+## Output

 - reference water in Australia and apply/situate in framework referenced in section 2
 - describe two indicators (water, vegetation ...)

+explain time-stack, total clean, total observations and total valid pixels (i.e. images per pixel).

 Based on the work of @muellerWaterObservationsSpace2016 and @tulbureSurfaceWaterExtent2016 .